A Unique Primary Program, Grades 1-2

 In dance, the children are encouraged to develop basic movement skills and body awareness through artistic expression.
 Introducing the children to ballet, modern, jazz, and choreography techniques, they appreciate different forms of dance and music.
 Students are shown how dance can also be a sport.
 Developing theatre skills and etiquette, social skills, good health, cultural awareness, and a sense of history complete the dance experience.
 Through in-class exercises and performance opportunities, the children develop a positive sense of self and interest in the field of dance beyond the dancers on stage.

-World language begins in kindergarten with the study of either French or Spanish.
+World language begins in kindergarten with the study of Spanish.
 The student will then continue in the same program through sixth grade.
 Students will be introduced and encouraged to speak in the target language through simple activities, songs and games.

 To meet the wants of the age, Oak Knoll introduces students to instructional technology in the I.D.E.A.S.
 Lab beginning in kindergarten.
 They are introduced to sight words for robotics using Codepillar and Blue Bots (Bluetooth-enabled robots), along with iPads for sight word reading for proper use and handling of equipment.
 Kindergarten students begin using applications aimed at developing hand-eye coordination and motor skills while practicing memory, reading and math skills.
 Students are introduced to the design process for generating ideas, testing theories, creating innovative artifacts or solving authentic problems.
 Applications used are Swift Playground, Tickle Kodable, Scratch Jr., Tynker and Crayola Paint.
 Students are also introduced to LittleBits electronic circuits and Design Squad Challenges.
 They begin with Go app for Wonder Workshop, and by the end of the year, they complete Dot & Dash driving school to prepare for first grade robotics.
 Student use of technology also occurs across curriculum areas in their classroom, where 1:1 iPads are available for their use throughout the school day.